bvidotto/Robot-Arm-Controlled-by-OpenVLC/README.md

    <figure align="center">
       <img src="./images/image38.webp" alt="bar" width="30%">
       <img src="./images/image37.webp" alt="bar" width="40%">
-      <figcaption>A schema of the testing protocol for distance (left) and the evolution of packet loss rate by the distance.</figcaption>
    </figure>
 On this image, we can see that the receptor seems to be saturated below one meter and looses too much information over 5.5 meters.